-Alternative A. Alternative A is primarily on new location and consists of approximately 2.0 miles of a four-lane divided highway with a consistent ROW footprint of 400 feet wide and an expanded footprint at the proposed interchange on the Arkansas-Missouri State line.
-An approximately 0.5-mile-long section of two-lane highway is proposed at the north end as an interim condition to connect Alternative A back to existing Hwy.
+Alternative A. Alternative A is primarily on new location and consists of approximately two miles of four-lane divided highway with a consistent ROW footprint of 400 feet wide and an expanded footprint at the proposed interchange on the Arkansas-Missouri State line.
+An approximately 0.5-mile-long section of four-lane highway is proposed at the north end as an interim condition to connect Alternative A back to existing Hwy.
 67 (Figure 20).
-This interim section would require additional proposed ROW along County Road 278 that is approximately 140 feet wide and 0.29 mile long.
-As explained in Section 1.2, this two-lane roadway would be replaced with the proposed interchange if Alternative A is identified as the Selected Alternative.
-As shown in Figure 22, this interim highway would have two 12-foot-wide travel lanes with 8-foot-wide shoulders.
+This interim section would require additional proposed ROW along County Road 278 that is approximately 170 feet wide and 0.3 mile long.
+As explained in Section 1.2, this four-lane roadway would be replaced with the proposed interchange if Alternative A is identified as the Selected Alternative.
+As shown in Figure 22, this interim highway would have four 12-foot-wide travel lanes, 10-foot-wide outside shoulders, 6-foot-wide inside shoulders, and a median barrier wall.
 County Road 278 was determined to be able to adequately handle the additional traffic during the interim condition.
-This determination was made using the highest volumes when looking at all of the no action/action alternatives for 2019 and 2040 and assuming a paved two-lane highway with a speed limit of 55 mph, passing constrained (which would be worst-case for LOS), and level terrain.
+This determination was made using the highest volumes when looking at all of the no action/action alternatives for 2019 and 2040 and assuming a paved two-lane highway with a speed limit of 55 mph, passing constrained (which would be worst-case for level of service), and level terrain.
 The Alternative A alignment begins where Alternatives 2 and 3 end on new location.
 Alternative A starts just north of County Road 152 on the east side of Hwy.
 67, proceeds northeast across County Road 155, turns north-northwest and crosses Hwy.
-67, continues north-northwest for approximately 0.7 mile then transitions to the interim two-lane highway.
-This two-lane section curves east, ties into County Road 278, then continues east for 0.29 mile to Hwy.
+67, continues north-northwest for approximately 0.7 mile then transitions to the interim four-lane highway.
+This four-lane section curves east, ties into County Road 278, then continues east for 0.3 mile to Hwy.
 67.